Sorry, you need to enable JavaScript to visit this website.

 SPONSORED BY

-The amount you'll pay for car insurance is impacted by a number of very different factors—from the type of coverage you have to your driving record to where you park your car.
+The amount you will pay for auto insurance is impacted by a number of very different factors—from the type of coverage you have to your driving record to where you park your car.
 While not all companies use the same parameters, here's a list of what commonly determines the bottom line on your auto policy.

 • Your driving record – The better your record, the lower your premium.
-If you've had accidents or serious traffic violations, it's likely you'll pay more than if you have a clean driving record.
-You may also pay more if you're a new driver without an insurance track record.
+If you have had at-fault accidents or serious traffic violations, it is likely you will pay more than if you have a clean driving record.
+You may also pay more if you are a new driver without an insurance track record.

-• How much you use your car – The more miles you drive, the more chance for accidents so you'll pay more if you drive your car for work, or use it to commute long distances.
-If you drive only occasionally—what some companies call “pleasure use"—you'll pay less.
+• How much you use your car – The more miles you drive, the more chance for accidents so you will pay more if you drive your car for work, or use it to commute long distances.
+If you drive only occasionally—what some companies call “pleasure use"—you most likely will pay less.

-• Location, location, location – Due to higher rates of vandalism, theft and accidents, urban drivers pay a higher auto insurance price than those in small towns or rural areas.
+• Location, location, location – Due to higher rates of vandalism, theft and accidents, urban drivers typically pay a higher auto insurance price than those in small towns or rural areas.
 Where you park your car (on the street or in a secure garage) and anti-theft features may impact the bottom line as well.
+Auto insurers factor rates down to the ZIP code level, but this is prohibited in California and Michigan.

-Other factors that affect premium price that can vary from one area or state to another are: cost and frequency of litigation; medical care and car repair costs; prevalence of auto insurance fraud; and weather trends.
+Other factors that affect premium price that can vary from by location are: volume of litigated accident claims, repair costs, prevalence of auto insurance fraud and severe weather events.

 • Your age – In general, mature drivers have fewer accidents than less experienced drivers, particularly teenagers.
-Insurers generally charge more if teenagers or young people below age 25 drive your car.
+Insurers generally charge more if teenagers or young adults below age 25 drive your car.
+Age is prohibited as a rating factor in Hawaii and Massachusetts.

 • Your gender – Statistically, women tend to get into fewer accidents, have fewer driver-under-the-influence accidents (DUIs) and—most importantly—have less serious accidents than men.
-So all other things being equal, women often pay less for auto insurance than their male counterparts.
+So, with all rating factors being equal, women often pay less on average for auto insurance than their male counterparts.
+Gender is prohibited as a rating factor in California, Hawaii, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania.

-• The car you drive – The cost of your car is a major factor in the cost to insure it.
+• The vehicle you drive – The value of your vehicle is a major factor in the cost to insure it.
 Other variables include the likelihood of theft, the cost of repairs, its engine size and the overall safety record of the car.
-Automobiles with high quality safety equipment might qualify for premium discounts.
+Vehicles with advanced driver assistance systems might qualify for premium discounts.

 • Your credit – Similar to your credit score, your credit-based insurance score is a statistical tool that predicts the likelihood of your filing a claim and the likely cost of that claim.

-• The type and amount of auto insurance coverage – The limits on your basic auto insurance, the amount of your deductible, and the types and amounts of policy options (such as collision) that are prudent for you to have all affect how much you'll pay for coverage.
+• Type and amount of auto insurance coverage – The limits on your basic auto insurance, the amount of your deductible, and the types and amounts of policy options (such as collision and comprehensive) that are prudent for you to have all affect how much you will pay for coverage.

 • NEVER race or religion – It is illegal to use race or religion to set insurance rates.